MixedMatched/juniper/README.md

 - [x] test juniper_math_expression
 - [x] test juniper_lean_to_rewrite
 - [x] test juniper_lib
-- [ ] write the actual set of theorems for conversion into the CAS
+- [x] write the actual set of theorems for conversion into the CAS
 - [ ] fix ne soundness issue? not really sure how to approach this one
 - [ ] create system to turn `egg::Explanation` into Lean proofs (either textually (lol) or with a proof certificate)

 ## Future work

-Future work in this area might work to resolve unsoundness issues (operator defintions, constant folding, formal verification), usability issues (a more complete repl, more interface features, a GUI), or integration into Lean (using the CAS as a command to generate a proof suggestion).
-Also, important to mention another project which is working in this direction: [lean-egg](https://github.com/marcusrossel/lean-egg) (doing equality saturation from within Lean about Lean statements).
+Future work in this area might work to resolve unsoundness issues (operator definitions, constant folding, formal verification), resolve usability issues (a more complete repl, more interface features, a GUI), create an integration into Lean (using the CAS as a command to generate a proof suggestion), or create a more complete rule transition system (conditionals embedded into the language itself for evalution, extracting mvars, computable function transfer).
+Also, important to mention another project which is working in an adjacent direction: [lean-egg](https://github.com/marcusrossel/lean-egg) (doing equality saturation from within Lean about Lean statements).

 [^1]: Although, with a little effort, a very similar project could accomplish that!